 - Smoke from wood stoves and fireplaces

 These triggers are pretty much the same as asthma triggers in humans.
 The action of asthma in the lungs causes excessive mucus and phlegm, which make it more difficult to breathe.
 During an asthma attack, the lungs are not able to expel the air already inside, which makes it more difficult to breathe in more air.
 If you don’t have asthma, you can experience how it feels.
 Find a straw that’s used for drinking.
 Put the straw to your mouth and inhale.
 That’s how normal breathing feels.
 Now, put your finger partially over the end of the straw and inhale.
 This is how a moderate attack can feel.
 Lastly, put your finger completely over the end of the straw and breathe in.
 This is how a severe asthma attack can feel.
 It can be a frightening experience, to say the least.
 Asthma attacks can be mild, moderate or severe.
 A severe asthma attack is life-threatening, and your dog will need to see the vet immediately.

-Signs & Symptoms of Asthma in Dogs
+Symptoms and Common Signs of Asthma in Dogs

 Canine asthma has many of the same symptoms as the human version.
 Having said that, if your fur baby’s having an asthma attack, the symptoms will be very noticeable.
 A dog with asthma symptoms may display the following:

 - Long, heavy panting (that’s more than normal)